Translate This Page

 tests can be used to provide progress checks and

-ensure that students don’t fall behind on required material.
+don’t fall behind on required material.

-Teaching students to self-test while learning new
+Teaching students to self-test

-information will help them better remember and use what
+information will help them better remember and use

 they’ve learned in class and will help them realize on their